briane6873/learning-library/datamesh/lab2_goldengate-microservices/initial-setup/initial-setup.md

 # Initialize Environment

 ## Introduction
-In this lab we will setup the required database and GoldenGate replication users.
+In this lab we will setup the required database and GoldenGate replication for the Data Mesh Data Integration Demo.

 *Estimated Lab Time*:  20 minutes